-We recommend that you install a sediment trap (not supplied with log set) in supply line as shown in Figure 13.
+We recommend that you install a sediment trap in supply line as shown in Figure 14.
 Locate sediment trap where it is within reach for cleaning.
 Install in piping system between fuel supply and heater.
 Locate sediment trap where trapped matter is not likely to freeze.
-A sediment trap captures moisture and contaminants.
+A sediment trap traps moisture and contaminants.
 This keeps them from going into heater controls.
 If sediment trap is not installed or is installed wrong, heater may not run properly.